 One of the 20 amino acids that make up proteins.

-glutamic acid, Glu, amino acid, protein, peptide, polypeptide, polar side chain, zwitterionic structure, peptide bond, amide bond, amino acid sequence, flavour enhancer, umami, molecule, organic chemistry, chemistry, biology, biochemistry
+serine, Ser, amino acid, protein, polypeptide, peptide, polar side chain, zwitterionic structure, peptide bond, amide bond, amino acid sequence, folic acid, molecule, organic chemistry, chemistry, biology, biochemistry

-Glutamic acid is a non-essential amino acid; it can be produced by the human body.
-It is a colorless, crystalline substance that is soluble in water, weakly soluble in ethanol and insoluble in ether and acetone.
+Serine is a non-essential amino acid; it can be produced by the human body.
+It forms white, sweet-tasting crystals.
+It is soluble in water, but insoluble in ether and ethanol.

 Occurrence and production